What to Expect

 Gathering to worship on Sunday is a highlight here at Christ Redeemer, and we hope you'll come and join us!
 We know that visiting a church for the first time might seem a little intimidating.
 Here's what to expect at a Sunday gathering of Christ Redeemer.

 Dress comfortably and be yourself.
 Most people at Christ Redeemer dress casually.
 You’re welcome to wear jeans, if that's what you're comfortable in, or even shorts in the summer months.
 In the end, don't make dress an issue, because we don't.

 What Do I Do When I Arrive?

-When you walk in the front doors a friendly person will greet you, give you a Gathering Guide, answer any questions that you might have, and direct you to the worship center.
-They can also point you to our kids' area if you have children 5th grade and under who would like to visit an age-appropriate class.
+When you walk in the front doors a friendly person will greet you, direct you to grab a Gathering Guide, answer any questions that you might have, and guide you to the worship center.
+If you have children, ages 1 - 11, who would like to participate in children's classes, our greeters will guide you to our kids' area and help your children check-in at their age-appropriate classroom.
 If, however, you prefer to bring your children with you into the worship service, please do so; children are always welcome.